Top Online Environmental Science Degrees and Sustainability Programs

 Career Options for Environmental Science Degree Holders

 The field of environmental science -- like many STEM careers (science, technology, engineering and math) -- is expected to experience strong growth this decade.
-The U.S. Bureau of Labor Statistics (BLS) estimates that employment of environmental scientists and specialists will increase by 19% through 2020 – a much faster-than-average pace compared to all other occupations.
+The U.S. Bureau of Labor Statistics (BLS) estimates that employment of environmental scientists and specialists will increase by 15% through 2022– a faster-than-average pace compared to all other occupations.

 Local, state and federal government jobs are common in this field, as are those with consulting firms that help businesses address environmental issues.
 As with most science-heavy disciplines, the more education you have the better your job prospects will be.
 Holding a master’s or doctoral environmental degree can mean a lifetime of secure and rewarding employment.